cgoldammer/tvshow-performance/README.md

 # Overview

-This repo provides data on outcomes for the following reality TV shows:
+This repo provides standardized data on outcomes for the following reality TV shows:

 - The Great British Bake Off (All seasons, 1-8)
 - MasterChef (All seasons, 1-8)